Eve-SatOrU/secure-ciphers/README.md

-# code-lock
+# secure-ciphers
-Code Lock is a collection of encryption algorithms implemented in JavaScript.
+secure ciphers is a collection of encryption algorithms implemented in JavaScript.
 It includes the following algorithms:

 *Caesar cipher
 *Vigenère cipher